ABOUT DR MICHELLE MARLBOROUGH

 Sarah is an Assistant Psychologist who works mainly with children and families but is also experienced in working with adults.

 Sarah has clinical experience of working with children with Autism Spectrum Disorder (ASD), children with medical conditions, adults with brain injuries and both children and adults with a range of mental health difficulties including low mood, anxiety and difficulties related to early life trauma.
 Sarah is also experienced in conducting assessments with both children and adults and associated supporting assessment methods such as school observation.
+Sarah is experienced in delivering both online and face-to-face therapy.

 MSc Forensic Psychology - University of Lincoln